 If you wish to set up a company in Hong Kong, Primasia would be more then happy set up and incorporate your business in Hong Kong.
 With our expert assistance, establishing a company in Hong Kong is an easy process.
 Your business could be up and running in less than a week!
 Please visit our website here for in-depth details, including setting up different types of businesses, minimum requirements for company registration, an approximate timeline for incorporation (approximately 3-5 business days), opening a company bank account and more.
 Or you can email us at firstname.lastname@example.org or call 852 2882 2088.

 Primasia Corporate Services is a Hong Kong based corporate services provider that has been supporting its clients in Asia for over three decades.
-Among several of our services, Primasia Hong Kong (Primasia) offers our clients Online Accounting services, China Company Incorporation services, Virtual CFO services, MPF Filing services, Profit tax filing services, Employment return filing services, Wholly Foreign Owned Enterprise (WFOE) incorporation and registration services etc. One of our services which we are proud to be offering our clientele is our investment visa and working visa Hong Kong services.
+Among several of our services, Primasia Hong Kong (Primasia) offers our clients Online Accounting Xero services, China Company Formation services, Virtual CFO services, MPF Filing services, Profit tax filing services, Employment return filing services, Wholly Foreign Owned Enterprise (WFOE) incorporation and registration services etc. One of our services which we are proud to be offering our clientele is our investment visa HK and working visa Hong Kong services.

 Connect with Primasia Corporate Services Limited